ireaneus/CDI/PersonalStatement.md

 ---

-### **Key Attributes and Works of the Father**:
-- **God the Father generates the Son for all eternity** *"My Father is working until now, and I Myself am working.”; "For just as the Father has life in Himself, so He gave to the Son also to have life in Himself;"(John 5:17;26)*
-- **God the Father who is the author of the decree that brings to pass all that He wills** *"I will announce the decree of the Lord: He said to Me, ‘You are My Son, Today I have fathered You.(Psalm 2:7-9)*
-- **God the Father works in the election of the saints** *Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, 4just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
-In love 5He predestined us to adoption as sons and daughters through Jesus Christ to Himself, according to the good pleasure of His will, 6to the praise of the glory of His grace, with which He favored us in the Beloved (Ephesians 1:3-6)*
-- **God the Father sent His Son to do the work of redemption** *But the testimony I have is greater than the testimony of John; for the works which the Father has given Me to accomplish—the very works that I do—testify about Me, that the Father has sent Me (John 5:36)*
-- **God the Father disciplines His children** *Furthermore, we had earthly fathers to discipline us, and we respected them; shall we not much more be subject to the Father of spirits, and live?
-(Hebrews 12:9)*

 ### The Nature of God: God the Son
 I believe that Jesus Christ, the second person of the Trinity, is fully God and fully man, possessing two distinct natures in one person.
 He is the eternal Son of God, "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
 Through Him, all things were created, and He is the radiance of God’s glory, "upholding all things by the word of His power" (Hebrews 1:3).